PiotrO9/PiotrO9/ReadMe.md

 # 💫 About Me:
 I am 19 years old.
 Programming is my hobby and I want to turn it into work.
 I also love self-improvement<br>I like .NET and C#.
-Currently, I am going to develop my web dev skills and start doing .NET ASP<br>projects.
-Now I am learning Vue.js Framework
+Currently, I am going to develop my frontend skills. <br /> Now I am learning Typescript and React Framework

 ## 🌐 Socials: